-- Any portion of the pushrod assembly (locknut, pushrod, clevis and pin, or cotter pin) is loose, missing or damaged. - Non-OEM clevis installed (welded vs non-welded). - Pushrod on the left and right side are not mounted in identical (same) slack adjuster location hole (same effective slack adjuster length). - 6.
+- Any portion of the pushrod assembly (locknut, pushrod, clevis and pin, or cotter pin) is loose, missing or damaged. - Non-OEM clevis installed (welded vs non-welded). - 6.
 Linings Inspect brake lining through inspection cover or hole.

-- Lining is broken, cracked, or loose on shoe. - Shoe platform or webbing is cracked/damaged. - There is any loose, damaged, or missing foundation brake hardware within the drum. - Friction surface is contaminated with oil, grease, or brake fluid. - Lining with a thickness less than 3/16 inch on a continuous lining or 1⁄4" for a shoe with two pads.
+- Lining is broken, cracked, or loose on shoe. - Shoe platform or webbing is cracked/damaged. - There is any loose, damaged, or missing foundation brake hardware within the drum. - Friction surface is contaminated with oil, grease, or brake fluid. - Lining with a thickness less than 3/16 inch on a continuous lining or 1/4" for a shoe with two pads.
 (IF EQUIPPED WITH DISC STYLE BRAKES, MINIMUM IS 1/8"). - 7.
 Drums Inspect brake drums for condition.